iabhi7/MarTechGPT/quick-wins/marketing_chatbot/README.md

 ## 📊 Model Optimization and Performance

-Our models, particularly the Marketing Chatbot, have been optimized for production use with the following performance characteristics:
+The chatbot has been optimized for production use with the following performance characteristics:

 | Metric | Value | Comparison to Baseline |
 |--------|-------|------------------------|